Kelsus/eslint-config-kelsus/README.md

 # PRETTIER

-On Kelsus, we use [Prettier](https://prettier.io) as source for Opinionated Code Formatting.
+On Kelsus, we are proud to use [Prettier](https://prettier.io) as source for Opinionated Code Formatting.

 > `kelsus` ESLint configuration already extends `prettier` that will turns off all rules that are unnecessary or might conflict with Prettier.